tundish/blathnaid/blathnaid/book/chapters.rst

 A lost friend
 -------------

-“What happened to your horse?” he asked.
+“What happened to your horse?” asked the Smith.
 Jack didn’t want to say frankly, still feeling at fault for not having saved him somehow.

-He caught the look on Jack’s face, and it hinted enough, so he changed the subject.
+The Blacksmith caught the look on Jack’s face, and it hinted enough, so he changed the subject.

 Payback
 -------

-“Did you meet with the Master?” asked the Blacksmith.
+“Did you meet with the Master?”

 “Yes, I did,” said Jack.